extrowerk/bb10-gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 .. index:: Checks, stack overflow checking

-By default, the following checks are suppressed: stack overflow checks, and checks for access before elaboration on subprogram calls.
-All other checks, including overflow checks, range checks and array bounds checks, are turned on by default.
-The following ``gcc`` switches refine this default behavior.
+By default, the following checks are suppressed: integer overflow checks, stack overflow checks, and checks for access before elaboration on subprogram calls.
+All other checks, including range checks and array bounds checks, are turned on by default.
+The following *gcc* switches refine this default behavior.

 .. index:: -gnatp  (gcc)

-:switch:`-gnatp`
+:samp:`-gnatp`
   .. index:: Suppressing checks

   .. index:: Checks, suppressing

-  This switch causes the unit to be compiled as though ``pragma Suppress (All_checks)`` had been present in the source.
-Validity checks are also eliminated (in other words :switch:`-gnatp` also implies :switch:`-gnatVn`.
+  This switch causes the unit to be compiled as though `pragma Suppress (All_checks)` had been present in the source.
+Validity checks are also eliminated (in other words *-gnatp* also implies *-gnatVn*.
   Use this switch to improve the performance of the code at the expense of safety in the presence of invalid data or program bugs.